Definitive guide

 9. In the United Kingdom alone, listeners spend an average of 23 hours per week listening to the radio.

-Radio remains one of the market’s most versatile technology and fills a significant customer need.
+Radio remains one of the market’s most versatile technologies and fills a significant customer need.

 10. Television advertising in Singapore accounted for 30.3% of overall advertising in 2018.